rehnd/MoS2-band-structure/README.md

-# Band Structure via Quantum Espresso
+# Band Structure and Phonon calculations in Quantum Espresso and VASP

 This repo provides files for electron band structure calculations and phonon calculations of bulk 2H-phase MoS2 for both Quantum Espresso and VASP.